 This is not about sanitising the game and taking away what makes being in a football ground special; the raw atmosphere of defiance and jubilation which home teams want to build, and which away teams want to challenge.

 It’s about acknowledging and developing matchdays which can be enjoyed by everyone – whether you want to bounce for 90 minutes after a few pints or give the mascot a cuddle and sit with the family.
 Pies and pakoras; Bovril and beer; a rainbow flag?
 It matters not once we’re in the stadium, we’re all fans with the same goal.

 Being visible, being welcomed, being accepted.
 It’s a difficult journey for some and we want to make it easier, making football a place where people can enjoy our national game without fear of discrimination and abuse.

-Want to get involved?
+Want to get involved in Fans for Diversity?
 We’d love to hear from you

 We have a small grant fund to help with your ideas so if you would like to create an event, a project or start a supporter group please email [email protected]